astronomer/docs/astro/universal-metrics-export.md

 ## Metric types

-There are two types of metrics that you can export using the universal metrics exporter:
+There are two types of metrics that you can export using the Universal Metrics Exporter:

 - Airflow application level metrics
 - Infrastructure level metrics